Rhys-LIT/perfect-parking-fyp/docs/thesis.md

     the project and easy maintenance.

--   OpenCV, an open-source computer vision and machine learning software library, which was used for image processing and analysis
+-   OpenCV, an open-source computer vision and machine learning software library, which was used for image processing and analysis.

 By utilizing these tools, languages, and frameworks, the project was able to be completed more efficiently, with greater accuracy and